kyverno/website/content/en/docs/Applying Policies/_index.md

 ## In Clusters

 On installation, Kyverno runs as a [dynamic admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) in a Kubernetes cluster.
-Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching policies to return results that enforce admission policies or reject requests.
+Kyverno receives validating and mutating admission webhook HTTP callbacks from the Kubernetes API server and applies matching policies to return results that enforce admission policies or reject requests.

 Policies with validation rules can be used to block insecure or non-compliant configurations by setting the [`validationFailureAction`](/docs/writing-policies/validate/#validation-failure-action) to `Enforce`.
 Or, validation rules can be applied using periodic scans with results available as [policy reports](/docs/policy-reports/).